leterDieu/Stellarity-mcoc/wiki/dev/docs/items/clockwork_crossbow.md

 Clockwork Crossbow has a chance to drop from Pillagers in [Strongholds](../structures/stronghold.md) with a 7% base chance.
 Each level of Looting increases the odds by 2%, up to a total of 13% with Looting III.

 ## Usage
-Holding Clockwork Crossbow in your hands will automatically load it, provided you have at least 1 Arrow in your inventory.
-Arrows will be stripped of its special properties (e.g. Spectral Arrows -> Arrows).
+Holding Clockwork Crossbow will automatically load it, provided there is at least 1 Arrow in player's inventory.
+Arrows will be stripped of all special properties (e.g. Spectral Arrows -> Arrows).

-There is a 40% chance to not consume any ammo upon loading.
-Quick Charge enchantment increases the odds by 7%, giving a maximum of 61% chance to save Arrows with Quick Charge III.
+There is a 50% chance to not consume any arrows upon loading.
+Quick Charge enchantment increases the odds by 7% per level, giving a maximum of 71% chance to save Arrows with Quick Charge III.

-Arrows shot by this weapon deal reduced damage compared to regular Crossbows, ranging from 5:heart: х ₂.₅ - 7:heart: х ₃.₅ with an average of 6:heart: х ₃ damage per shot.
-Additionally, they cannot be picked up once fired.
+Shot Arrows deal only 3:heart: x ₁․₅ damage per shot and cannot be picked up once fired.

 ## Tips
+- Clockwork Crossbow loads itself every 6 ticks, meaning that on average it shoots about 3.33 Arrows per second.
+- Due to projectiles ignoring invulnerability ticks, fired Arrows will never `bounce off` the target dealing no damage.
+    - This effectively makes Multishot Clockwork Crossbow incredibly deadly up close, dealing triple damage.
 - All arrow types will be converted into regular Arrows, so save your stronger ammunition for use with other weapons.
-- It's low damage is compensated with an incredible attack speed, so DPS is even better than the one of a regular Crossbow.
-- This weapons can drain you of any Arrows really quickly!
-Make sure to enchant it with Quick Charge as soon as you can,
-- Due to how invincibilty frames work in Minecraft, some Arrows will bounce of enemies without dealing any damage, losing their damage potential in the process.
-    - Therefore, Piercing enchantment is better for general usage with Clockwork Crossbow, with Multishot being better for events like Raids or as a second chance to hit an enemy if your accuracy isn't the best.
-    - This is not an issue on Project: SMP, due to all projectiles inflicting no invulnerability frames at all.

 ## Trivia
 - This is the second ranged weapon to ever be added into FSEE, with first one being the [Sharanga](sharanga.md).
-- The tooltip is a reference to [tumblr](https://en.wikipedia.org/wiki/en:tumblr )'s old terms of service - `"Go nuts.
-Show nuts.
-Whatever."`
 - There are several unused textures for loading animation of Clockwork Crossbow, and one where it is loaded with a Firework instead of an Arrow.
 	- They cannot be seen in-game under any circumstances.